(I may earn a small commission from the products mentioned in this post.)

 Before TKR I made adjustments all the time so that my good knee absorbed most of the weight while walking or playing.
 It takes a conscious effort but you will notice the change and eventually you will be able to walk and play without thinking about your surgical knee.

-I’m sure my non-surgically repaired knee appreciates that the “bad” knee can carry its weight now!
+I’m sure my non-surgically repaired knee appreciates the fact the “bad” knee can carry its weight now!

 I Continue to Exercise

 I continue to exercise and work specifically on strengthening my surgical knee.
 Several of my friends and acquaintances stopped doing formal exercise once their formal physical therapy sessions ended.

 They have shared with me that they have soreness and stiffness all the time and wonder why I don’t.
 My answer is that I do experience some soreness and stiffness but I have continued to be diligent and work on my knee 3 to 4 times a week (read my post surgery workout routine).

 Our first thought is to rest our knee and not exercise much.
 I believe that staying active, while not over-doing it, has helped the joint heal and strengthen.